 Super Bowl 2021 will see the Kansas City Chiefs take on the Tampa Bay Buccaneers.
 This will be the Chiefs second consecutive Super Bowl and their third time they’ve made it to the big showdown overall.
 As for the Tampa Bay Buccaneers, this is only their second appearance in the Super Bowl, though they did win their only prior appearance, beating the Oakland Raiders back at Super Bowl 37 back in 2003.

 Super Bowl 2021 takes place on Sunday, Feb 7, 2021.
 Kick-off is set for 6:30 pm ET.
 It will be coming to you live from the Raymond James Stadium in Tampa, Florida.
 This will be the third time that the Super Bowl has been hosted at the stadium (the others were in 2001 & 2009).

 Getting tickets to the Super Bowl

 Nothing beats the atmosphere of a live football game and the Super Bowl is the biggest game of the year, so it’s understandable that watching it via TV or streaming might not be good enough for you.
-On that front, we’ve got good news and bad news.
+Sadly, the ongoing pandemic has meant that there is a reduced capacity for the event, with fewer than 25000 fans being allowed into the stadium.
+If you're desperate to see it live, then we have good news and bad news.

 The bad news is that no matter where you look for tickets, you’re going to struggle to find anything much under $4000.
-SeatGeek, our top-rated sport ticket seller is offering seats that start at $3859, with their most expensive tickets reaching an eye-watering $35,100.
+SeatGeek (opens in new tab), our top-rated sport ticket seller is offering seats that start at $4050, with their most expensive regular tickets reaching an eye-watering $56,788 each (and you'll pay $70,988 for Hall of Fame Club seats).
 Maybe it’s better to just stream the show and buy a new car with that money instead?